haskell-miso/miso-reactive/README.md

 ## Introduction

 As of `1.9`, `miso` is now recursive.
 This means `miso` applications can embed other `miso` applications, and be distributed independently.
 The type `Component` has been introduced to facilitate this, and is equipped with lifecycle mounting hooks (`mount` / `unmount`).
 This has necessitated a runtime system to manage `Component` internally.
+Component is now parameterized by parent, which is the type of the ancestor's model ("reactive variable").
+This gives us type-safe, reactive Component composition.

 This means `miso` now forms a graph of `Component` nested on the Virtual DOM, where each `Component` has its own `IORef model` state (a.k.a. "reactive variable") that can be synchronized between the parent / child relationship (unidirectionally or bidirectionally) in a type-safe, composable manner.